Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Semantics: Generator Expressions

-A generator expression (*expr for x in it) forms a generator producing values from the concatenation of the iterables given by the expressions.
-Specifically, the behavior is defined to be equivalent to the following generator:
+Generator expressions using the unpacking syntax should form new generators producing values from the concatenation of the iterables given by the expressions.
+Specifically, the behavior is defined to be equivalent to the following:

 def generator():